Skip to main content

 Enroll your first host

 Enrollment gives a host its identity certificate.
-The agent contacts step-ca once using a short-lived bootstrap token, generates a key pair locally, and stores the resulting identity.crt.Generate a bootstrap token on your step-ca instance:
+The agent contacts step-ca once using a short-lived bootstrap token, generates an ECDSA key pair locally, and stores the resulting identity.crt.Generate a bootstrap token on your step-ca instance:

 step ca token edge01.h.int.example.com

-Write the token to the host at the path you will reference in the agent config (e.g., /etc/certplane/agent/bootstrap-token).Create the agent config at /etc/certplane/agent.yml:
+Write the token to the host at the path referenced in the agent config (e.g., /etc/certplane/bootstrap-token, mode 0600).Create the agent config at /etc/certplane/agent.yml (mirrors examples/config/agent.yml):

 agent.yml